mysql/mysql-ndb-operator/README.txt

 For more information on MySQL NDB Operator visit https://dev.mysql.com/doc/index-cluster.html.
 For additional downloads and the source of MySQL NDB Operator visit http://dev.mysql.com/downloads.

+Contributing information for code and non-code submissions can be found in the CONTRIBUTING.md file.

 MySQL NDB Operator is brought to you by the MySQL team at Oracle.